git-mastery/stage-fright/README.md

 # stage-fright

-_Insert problem set description here_
+You're a stage producer trying to make sure all of your actors are present.
+Some have not checked in yet.

+Each actor has a time card.
+Add all of their time cards to the staging area!

 ## Learning outcomes

-_Insert problem set learning outcomes here_
+- [ ] Understand how `git add` and the staging area works

 ## Task

-_Insert problem set task here_

-The task should be a simplified form of what needs to be done.
+Use `git add` to add the time cards of Alice, Bob, and Joe.

-## Submission
+## Verification

-To submit your attempt, use `gitmastery submit`.
+To verify your attempt, use `gitmastery verify`.

-## Hints

-_Insert problem set hints here (if any)_